torquebox/torquebox.org/news/2011-07-07-the-future-is-now.md

 <pre class="syntax ruby">future = @aerocar.auto_fly( :home )

-# check to see if the task has starte
+# check to see if the task has started
 future.started?

 # check to see if the task completed